Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs

+In summary, the main contributions of this work are: \begin{itemize} \item Reconstruction Quality: We develop a conditioning mechanism within cDDPMs that guides the denoising process of DDPMs while avoiding the replication of unhealthy structures. \item Domain Adaptation and Intensity Alignment: Our conditioning mechanism aligns the local intensity distribution of the reconstructed image with that of the input image.
+This effectively improves the generalization to intensity shifts of different MRI scans. \item Segmentation Performance: The accurate reconstructions and aligned local intensity distributions featured by our conditioning mechanism can significantly improve the segmentation performance and applicability of DDPMs for UAD in brain MRI. \end{itemize}

-\end{itemize} This paper is organized as follows: In Section \ref{sec:recentwork}, we provide a review of relevant literature in the field of UAD in brain MRI.
+This paper is organized as follows: In Section \ref{sec:recentwork}, we review relevant literature on UAD in brain MRI.
 In Section \ref{sec:methods}, we introduce DDPMs and subsequently explain our conditioning approach.
 In Section \ref{sec:expsetup}, we provide details of the experimental setup.
 In Section \ref{sec:results}, we present the results and subsequently discuss them in Section \ref{sec:discussion}.
 Finally, we provide a conclusion in Section \ref{sec:conclusion}.